ASDA Logo

 Who founded Asda?

 The brand was founded in 1949 by the Asquith family.
 It started as a butcher shop business but transformed significantly in 1965 when it merged with Associated Dairies in Yorkshire.
 This merger laid the foundation for the company’s transformation into a supermarket chain.
-It is one of the largest supermarket chains in the UK, known for its wide product range and affordable prices.
+It is one of the largest supermarket chains in the UK, known for its wide range of products and affordable prices.

 Is Asda a brand?